moewhale/wnmp/README.md

 Restart your computer again.
 You can now log into the subsystem using the same LAN IP address as your local Windows system.
 Enter `ipconfig` in the cmd console to view your local LAN IP.

-After restarting the computer, use an SSH client tool to access the subsystem and directly execute bash wnmp.sh to begin deploying the web environment.
+After restarting the computer, use an SSH client tool to access the subsystem and directly execute wnmp to begin deploying the web environment.

 ## 📖 License